Cheesecake Tart

 I loved it so much that I had to make another version.
 The only difference is that I had to increase the crust recipe by 33% so that the crust wasn’t too thin.

-So if you read the cherry cheesecake post, there’s really no need to read this one since it’s pretty much all the same info.
+If you’ve read the cherry cheesecake post, there’s really no need to read this one, as it’s largely the same information.
 Except this recipe is quicker.

 Instead of making a cherry pie filling and spreading that over the cheesecake filling, you simply put on strawberries and brush them with strawberry jam.